 It’s also worth taking note of the battery a rangefinder uses.
 In particular, how long does the battery last on a charge, is it rechargeable, and how many charge cycles is it good for?

-Some CR2 batteries are rechargeable, lasting hundreds of cycles, although regular ones are not very expensive; you might as well buy a pack (get a great deal on Amazon) and keep one in your bag just in case.
+Many golf rangefinders, particularly older ones, run on CR2 batteries, which can last 6-12 months.
+Some CR2 batteries are rechargeable, lasting hundreds of cycles, but regular ones are not very expensive; you might as well buy a pack (get a great deal on Amazon) and keep one in your bag just in case.

 Make sure that the rangefinder you’re interested in doesn’t require an unusual type of battery that is overly expensive or difficult to find.